Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 ### 7. Plotting a map of IUCN categories

-You may wish to plot maps of your IUCN redlist categories, especially if you’re intersted in what areas of the world are most threatened by extinction.
+You may wish to plot maps of your IUCN redlist categories, especially if you’re interested in what areas of the world are most threatened by extinction.
 We can do this easily using similar code from practical 3.

 ``` r